jiro4989/setup-nim-action/README.md

 ### `devel` usage

-Use `date` cache-key for speed-up if you want to use `devel`.
+Use `devel` version if you want to use devel compiler of nim. setup-nim-action will fetch the devel source code and build the nim compiler every time.
-See [cache documents](https://github.com/actions/cache) for more information and how to use the cache.

 ```yaml
 jobs: